Techbae22/Techbae22/README.md

 The skills I offer as a Data Scientist are:

-Data Collection & Insights
+Data Collection & Insights,
-Exploratory data analysis
+Exploratory data analysis,
-Data wrangling, cleaning, tidying
+Data wrangling, cleaning, tidying,
-Data interpretation
+Data interpretation,
-Data mining
+Data mining,
-Descriptive summary statistics and other analyses
-Data visualization (Excel, Google Sheets, Python)
+Descriptive summary statistics and other analyses, Data visualization (Excel, Google Sheets, Python),

 I have also familiarized myself with popular platforms such as: